 The Controversy

-Many agave foes are concerned because it naturally contains a high percentage of fructose.
+The concerns about agave revolve around its naturally high fructose content.
 Unlike sugar which is broken down by the body to 50% fructose and 50% glucose, agave breaks down to up to 90% fructose.
 That is a higher fructose content than even high fructose corn syrup.
 Ironically, agave’s high fructose content is the very reason it has a low glycemic index.
-But a number of studies show that large quantities of pure fructose can harm your liver.
-However, there are no indications that small amounts are problematic.
+But a number of studies show that large quantities of pure fructose can harm your liver;however, there are no indications that small amounts are problematic.

-Although I prefer less-refined sweeteners such as maple syrup, honey and molasses which have a good amount of antioxidants and trace minerals, agave has its own distinct benefits and has a place in my repertoire of sugar alternatives.
-Just remember agave, like all added sweeteners should be used sparingly.
+Although I prefer less-refined sweeteners such as maple syrup, honey and molasses, which have some antioxidants and trace minerals, agave has its own distinct benefits and has a place in my repertoire of sugar alternatives.
+It doesn’t deserve its health halo though.
+Agave, like all added sweeteners, should be used sparingly.